The missing proof of Paley's theorem about lacunary coefficients: Partially ordered dual groups

 \begin{remark} In Theorem~\ref{th:partialPaley}, the set where the coefficients are required to vanish is no larger than a half space.
-Other methods~\cite{Ob} work when that set is significantly larger than a half space; in such cases, those methods yield inequality~\eqref{eq:partPaley} for more sets~$K$. \end{remark}
+Other methods~\cite{Ob} work when that set is significantly larger than a half space, and yield inequality~\eqref{eq:partPaley} for more sets~$K$. \end{remark}